imartinezl/population-map/README.md

 ## What I wanted to do

-The main objectives of this project can be summarized in the following two ideas:

 - **Visualize the least populated regions in Europe**

-Regarding this objective, I was very much inspired by [this article](https://www.citymetric.com/fabric/nine-things-we-learned-population-density-map-europe-3775) where John Elledge introduces the visualization of [Dan Cookson](https://twitter.com/danc00ks0n).
+I was very much inspired by [this article](https://www.citymetric.com/fabric/nine-things-we-learned-population-density-map-europe-3775) where John Elledge introduces the visualization of [Dan Cookson](https://twitter.com/danc00ks0n).

-- **Learn how to approach the viz of large spatial datasets**
+- **Learn how to approach the visualization of large spatial datasets**

+Prior to this project, I had some experience working with small spatial datasets.
+Therefore, a large dataset presented a nice challenge!

 https://dancooksonresearch.carto.com/u/dancookson/viz/49ca276c-adf9-454a-8f64-0ccf0e46eed0/embed_map

+## Data Sources

+## Project Structure

 ## What it does